se-edu/learningresources/contents/data/databases/databases.md

   * [Query Language and Abstractions‎](#query-language-and-abstractions)
 </box>

-## Why learn databases and DBMSes?
+## Why Learn Databases and DBMSes?

 The programs that we create would handle data in some way or another.
 Be it a simple calculator application that tabulates user calculations (and maybe store them in a log of recent calculation) or a cluster of servers that handle indexing of a large number of documents.
 Data is what is worked on by any program, the inputs and outputs of a program or even a simple function are data.